SandorTeleki/SandorTeleki/README.md

 ### Hi there, 👋

-I am a 28 year old Front-End Developer.
+I am a 28 year old Back-End Developer.
 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector.
 I am also taking over support for AshaBot, another Discord utility bot.